ymdarum/genai_testing/README.md

 # Full stack Web App Using Nextjs and Flask with mysql db
 - the mysql db need to be installed and run before running the application
-- this app also uses the local ollama model which is llama3.2 and running
+- this app also uses the local ollama model which is llama3.2 and running xx

 ## A. Setup FrontEnd - Using Next.js